BaseMax/YoutubeGraphQL/README.md

 - `likeChannel(channelId: ID!): Channel`: Likes a channel specified by its ID.
 - `dislikeChannel(channelId: ID!): Channel`: Dislikes a channel specified by its ID.
 - `addVideoToPlaylist(playlistId: ID!, videoId: ID!): Playlist`: Adds a video to a specific playlist.
+- `createPlaylist(input: CreatePlaylistInput!): Playlist`: Creates a new playlist with the provided playlist information.
+- `updatePlaylist(playlistId: ID!, input: UpdatePlaylistInput!): Playlist`: Updates the information of a specific playlist specified by its ID.
+- `deletePlaylist(playlistId: ID!): Boolean`: Deletes a specific playlist specified by its ID.
+- `likePlaylist(playlistId: ID!): Playlist`: Likes a playlist specified by its ID.
+- `dislikePlaylist(playlistId: ID!): Playlist`: Dislikes a playlist specified by its ID.
+- `addVideoToPlaylist(playlistId: ID!, videoId: ID!): Playlist`: Adds a video to a specific playlist.
+- `removeVideoFromPlaylist(playlistId: ID!, videoId: ID!): Playlist`: Removes a video from a specific playlist.
+- `updateChannelSubscription(channelId: ID!, isSubscribed: Boolean!): Channel`: Updates the subscription status of a channel for the currently authenticated user.

 ## Usage